aryan68125/Fast_api_project/README.md

 pip install sqlmodel
 ```

-### Accept the data from the front-end and store it in the Database
+### Accept the data from the front-end and store it in the Database : Using SQLite Database
+In this we have used SQLite database in the back-end.
 This is the project directory structure
 ```
 fast_api_intermediate